This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Withholding tax obligations – For payments to non-residents

 Regular tax reviews help prevent errors, ensure deductions are accurately applied, and avoid penalties.
-Staying updated on regulatory changes ensures smooth tax compliance and good standing with Malaysian authorities.
+Staying up to date on regulatory changes ensures smooth tax compliance and good standing with Malaysian authorities.

 4. Post-Registration Essentials